renatabiniek/writing-room/README.md

   * **Sign-up/ Contact form:**

-    * The contact form has validation in place for the required fields (name and email).
+    * The contact form has validation in place for the required fields (name and email)
-    * Email field requires email address in the correct format.
+    * Email field requires email address in the correct format
     * If the user tries to submit the form without the required information or with an invalid format of the email, error messages will pop up:

      ![Missing name](docs/features/missing-name.webp)